abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 title: "How to Install Nextcloud"
 date: 2022-01-12T09:35:54-05:00
 draft: true
+author: "Abe"
+tags:
+    - Self-Hosted
+    - Raspberry-Pi
+    - Nextcloud
+description: "Nextcloud: integrated on-premises content collaboration platform"
+images:
+    - "/images/nextcloud-dashboard.png"

 ---

 This tutorial has been tested using Debian 11.

-Follow [this](https://habet.dev/blog/raspberry-pi-encrypted-boot-with-ssh/) guide to set up a an encrypted server.
+Follow [this](https://habet.dev/blog/raspberry-pi-encrypted-boot-with-ssh/) guide to set up an encrypted server.
 It's now time to start utilizing it.
 In this guide we will be setting up Nextcloud.

 Nextcloud is a free (Open Source) Dropbox-like software.
 The project is written in PHP and JavaScript.
 It supports many database systems such as MySQL/MariaDB, PostgreSQL, Oracle Database and SQLite.